 Certain prohibited transactions, such as borrowing from your IRA or pledging your IRA assets as security for a loan, are considered to be distributions and may also cause you to owe the additional tax on early distributions.
-See Pub.
+See Prohibited Transactions under What Acts Result in Penalties or Additional Taxes? in Pub.
 590 for details.

-Distributions from a designated
+Distributions from a designated Roth account.

-Roth account.
 If you received an early distribution from your designated Roth account, include on line 1 the amount of the distribution that you must include in your income.
-You will find this amount in box 2a of your 2012 Form 1099-R. You may also need to include a recapture amount on line 1 if you have ever made an in-plan Roth rollover (discussed next).
+You will find this amount in box 2a of your 2013 Form 1099-R. You may also need to include a recapture amount on line 1 if you have ever made an in-plan Roth rollover (discussed next).

-If you never made an in-plan Roth rollover, you only need to include on line 1 of this form the amount from box 2a of your 2012 Form 1099-R reporting the early distribution.
+If you never made an in-plan Roth rollover, you only need to include on line 1 of this form the amount from box 2a of your 2013 Form 1099-R reporting the early distribution.

 Recapture amount subject to the additional tax on early distributions.

-If you have ever made an in-plan Roth rollover and you received an early distribution for 2012, the recapture amount to include on line 1 is a portion of amounts you rolled over.
+If you have ever made an in-plan Roth rollover and you received an early distribution for 2013, the recapture amount to include on line 1 is a portion of amounts you rolled over.